t-regx/t-regx.github.io/docs/replace-by-group.md

 'My links are: google, http://.io, facebook, https://.com :)'
 ```

+Description:
+ - Match `www.google.com` was replaced with the matched occurrence of it's capturing group - `google`
+ - Match `facebook.com` was replaced with the matched occurrence of it's capturing group - `facebook`
+ - Matches `http://.io` and `https://.com` were matched, but the capturing group `'domain'` inside wasn't, so those matches
+   are ignored, in this case.

 ### `orEmpty()`

 Matched links with matched `'domain'` group are replaced with it.
 Links without matched optional groups, however,